Talishar/Talishar-FE/README.md

 Visit [Talishar.net](https://talishar.net/) to get playing Flesh & Blood in your browser right now!

-The react frontend is currently in open beta at https://fe.talishar.net/

 # Getting started with Talishar-FE

 This is a new front end client for talishar.net - completely separate from the back end.
 The players will be using this app to connect to the servers eventually.